Robert Blatchford: The Clarion

 There was a revolt in the county federation created by the ILP in 1894, as Blatchford urged the formation of a united socialist party.
 In the same year he resigned from the editorship of The Clarion due to ill health and developed depression.
 He started to edit it again in 1896.
 He supported the Boer War, which lost him support from some sections of the labour movement.
 Blatchford denounced his "cosmopolitan friends, who are so cosmopolitan that they can admire every country but their own, and love all men except Englishmen".
 He criticised the "smug, self-righteous prigs" in the labour movement who, while "despising military glory, are yet so eloquent over the marksmanship and courage of the Boers".
 He wrote that his "whole heart is with the British troops ...
 When England is at war, I'm English.
 I have no politics and no party.
 I am English."
 Responding to claims from the right-wing press that he wanted to ‘turn people against their country’, he retorted that he wanted ‘to make people so fond of their country that they shall desire to possess it’.

 After the war Blatchford continued to agitate for a united socialist party and supported the London Progressive Party.
 He was critical of the Labour Party, which was founded in 1900, for what he perceived as its complete subservience to Liberalism, especially in its Cobdenite internationalist views on foreign policy.
 Blatchford said of himself and his colleagues at The Clarion: "We were out for Socialism and nothing but Socialism, and we were Britons first and Socialists next."

 Blatchford criticised free trade from an economic nationalist perspective.
 Free trade had made it impossible for Britain to feed herself and had destroyed British agriculture.
 This was especially serious in wartime because Britain could be starved into submission due to the dependence for her food on foreign nations.
 When Joseph Chamberlain launched his crusade for Tariff Reform in 1903, Blatchford's response was ambiguous.
 He did not formally endorse Chamberlain's campaign, but The Clarion praised his aims—the revival of British agriculture, a self-sufficient Empire, and producer-focused instead of consumer-focused economic system.
 Blatchford said he did not believe in tariff reform as applied by Conservatives, but that a socialist government would find it a necessary instrument.

-A further development in Blatchford's thinking cost him further readers, when he began denouncing organised religion in such works as God and My Neighbour in 1903 and ‘Not Guilty: A Defence of the Bottom Dog’ 1905.
+A further development in Blatchford's thinking cost him further readers, when he began denouncing organised religion in such works as God and My Neighbour (1903) and Not Guilty: A Defence of the Bottom Dog (1905).
 Again, to antagonise the ILP, the Clarion raised funds for Victor Grayson, whom the ILP had declined to support.
 He justified his attacks as being because Labour was too close to the Liberals.